 And if you’re not sold on any of Garmin’s output, head over to our best smartwatch or best running watch guides for other options.
 Oh, and check back regularly, because we’ll be updating all these guides whenever new contenders emerge.

 - Best cheap smartwatch: the top budget wearables you can buy today

-Note: the following watches are ranked from cheapest to most expensive according to RRP - prices may vary over time.
+Note: The following watches are ranked from cheapest to most expensive according to RRP at time of writing - prices may vary over time.

 You won’t find a cheaper heart rate tracking device in the Garmin range, so this is an option for those on a budget who want to use a heart rate strap to check their pulse while jogging.

-It’s perhaps fair to say that the Forerunner 15 is not the most aesthetically pleasing watch in the world (or even in the Garmin range), and it is often criticized for its flimsy build and basic screen, but then this is still a relatively affordable watch that you’re not buying for its looks.
+It’s perhaps fair to say that the Garmin Forerunner 15 is not the most aesthetically pleasing Garmin watch in the world, and it is often criticized for its flimsy build and basic screen, but then this is still a relatively affordable watch that you’re not buying for its looks.